Some dance pedagogy guidelines by Richard Powers

 Conversely, be aware of the movement limitations of the older dancers in your class.
 Some dance groups are an aging population — the same dancers getting older every year, for decades.
 In that case, modify your material to be achievable and satisfying for their age range, which may mean lowering the impact level, slowing the tempo, and simplifying memorization tasks.
 Remember, you don't want to push them too far out of their comfort zone.
 You can still teach new and challenging material, but not challenging to the point of frustration or injury.

-I don't use CDs, so I list my pre-selected tracks in my lesson plan notes.
+List your pre-selected tracks in your lesson plan notes.

 Know how to count into the music.
 Use the same number of preparatory counts each time.
 I prefer to count into a dance just as a musician would, saying something like, "five, six, ready, and..."